Who We Are

 Joining the Worship Team

 Below are requirements for serving on the Worship Team.
 Please contact Joel Patterson with any questions.

 The entire Worship Team is required to attend a week-long orientation during the week before school begins.
+If you are a drummer on the Team, you are required to come a few days earlier for a Drummers' Orientation.
 If you are an RA, you are not eligible for worship team since RA orientation happens during the same week.

 Practices will be in the Kerr Student Center.
 All worship team members are expected to arrive on time.
 No worship team member will be allowed to schedule a class (or work) during this time.